 Winwood, a product of Birmingham, England, had been something of a boy wonder, learning piano early and developing his voice as he absorbed many different types of music.
 “I was a chorister in the High Anglican Church,” he said in a 2017 interview with Classic Rock, a British music magazine.
 “That music got under my skin somehow.
 Then along came skiffle and early rock ‘n roll and Buddy Holly.
 And later on came Ray Charles, who had a big influence on me and introduced me to this crossover from bebop and jazz into rock and R&B. I was so engrossed with learning all these different types of music, and trying to play them all, and realizing that being on stage was just part of it.
 It didn’t occur to me that there was anything I should shy away from.”

-Nevertheless, both Winwood brothers joined up and became key cogs in the Spencer Davis Group.
-Clapton, in his 2007 autobiography, recalls hearing Winwood for the first time in 1963.
+Winwood and older brother Muff joined forces and started playing Birmingham clubs as the Muff Wood Band, attracting the attention of local legend Spencer Davis, who signed them up for his Spencer Davis Group in 1963.
+Clapton, in his 2007 autobiography, recalls hearing Winwood for the first time.
 “He was only 15,” he recalled.
 “If you closed your eyes, you’d swear it was Ray Charles up there.
 He was like a much older man in a boy’s skin.”